Access token and SSH keys

 How to add SSH key to ssh-agent

-If you don't want to re-enter your passphrase every time you use your SSH key, you can add your key to the ssh-agent (a helper program that runs in the background while you are logged in to the system and manages your SSH keys and their passphrases).
+If you don't want to enter your passphrase every time you use your SSH key, add the key to ssh-agent.

 eval "$(ssh-agent -s)"